 - Australian entities: AU$1600 (+10% GST)

-To become a project sponsor and receive early access to the tools, email firstname.lastname@example.org for further details.
+To purchase the SLYR plugin, email email@example.com for further details.

 Early Access to Tools

-Project sponsors are granted immediate access to the in-development conversion tools.
-This includes the work completed to date for all project stages, and on-going access to the latest version of the tools as work continues on the remaining project stages.
-(Non-sponsors must wait until the open-source version of the tools are released which, as described under the “Open Source Pledge” section, occurs 6 months after each project stage is completed).
+License holders are given immediate access to both the current stable SLYR plugin and any upcoming beta versions of the plugin.
+License holders receive on-going access to the latest version of the plugin as work continues on the remaining project stages.
+(Non-license holders must wait until the open-source version of the tools are released which, as described under the “Open Source Pledge” section, occurs 6 months after each project stage is completed).

 Becoming a project sponsor gives an organisation unlimited access to the latest version of the tools for a single physical workplace.

-Additionally, project sponsors have access to priority support for the conversions tools from North Road.
+Additionally, license holders have access to priority support for the conversions tools from North Road.